emilygv/emilyvernon.com/_posts/2026-01-08-brand-branches.md

 ## And there's more

-✏️ Join: For something more festive, the [Amsterdam Light Festival](https://amsterdamlightfestival.com/en){:target="_blank"} is super charming for both visitors and locals.
+✏️ Join: [The Marketing Tech Revolution: Navigating AI, New Tools and Talent](https://www.fromdayone.com/conferences/2026/2026_m_january_virtual_marketing_tech){:target="_blank"} can be joined virtually on 21 January.

-📚 Read: [Convenience Store Woman](https://www.goodreads.com/book/show/36739755-convenience-store-woman){:target="_blank"} by Sayaka Murata is a sharp, insightful look at the tension between living authentically and fitting in.
+📚 Read: [Tiny Experiments](https://www.goodreads.com/book/show/214268997-tiny-experiments){:target="_blank"} by Anne-Laure Le Cunff is a good New Year read that encourages experiments over fixed goals.

-🎧 Listen: [How to Find a Problem Worth Solving](https://podcasts.apple.com/us/podcast/problem-solvers/id1265289056?i=1000737056091){:target="_blank"} by, well, Problem Solvers tries to answer a long-standing question.
+🎧 Listen: [Country of the Year](https://www.economist.com/podcasts/2025/12/19/country-of-the-year-the-economists-pick-for-2025){:target="_blank"} discusses and identifies which country improved the most in 2025.

-📍 Visit: [Kanazawa](https://www.lonelyplanet.com/articles/guide-to-kanazawa-japan){:target="_blank"} is a great addition to a Japan trip for its history, less crowds, notable gardens and walkable neighbourhoods.
+📍 Visit: [Doi Inthanon](https://www.thestupidbear.com/how-to-visit-doi-inthanon/){:target="_blank"} is a beautiful national park near Chiang Mai, Thailand with some nice hiking and cultural areas.